cjheath/adl/README.md

 re-open the existing object.
 If the supertype is provided it must match the existing definition; the supertype cannot be changed.
-An object with no name cannot be re-opened.
+An object with no name cannot be referenced so cannot be re-opened.
 </p>
 <td valign="top">
 We saw this in the previous example.
 Person was re-opened